oscos/launch_school/rb100/ruby_basics/exercises/exercise_05.md

 >The underscore may be used to enhance readability for humans.
 >You may place an underscore anywhere in the number

-What this means is the following:
+What this means:

 1. You can use an underscore instead of comma to seperate a large number.

-In place of commas, you can write 9,876,543 as follow:
+Since Ruby will convert commas wiithin a number 9,876,543 to array items: [9, 876, 543], instead you would write this number out as follow:

 ```
 9_876_543